1540 (25th August)

 A new Act of Succession stipulated that Prince Edward

-should succeed Henry to the throne with any children from his present marriage being next in line.
+should succeed King Henry VIII to the throne with any children from Henry’s present marriage being next in line.
 Lady Mary

 and Lady Elizabeth